Last Updated on October 30, 2025 by Jennifer Bell

 Add the soy sauce or tamari, garlic powder, onion powder, sage, oregano, thyme, rosemary, and black pepper to an airtight container with a tight-fitting lid or a freezer bag.
 Mix well.

-Cut the tofu into bite-sized pieces and place them in the airtight container or freezing bag with the marinade.
+Cut the tofu into bite-sized pieces and place them in the airtight container or freezer bag with the marinade.
 Close the lid tightly or seal the bag, then gently turn it upside down a few times to distribute the marinade.

 Let the tofu marinate for at least 6 hours (up to 48 hours is fine).
 When the tofu has finished marinating, preheat the oven to 350 degrees Fahrenheit.